abryan1811/MelodyNest/README.md

 ---

-### User Stories
+### Design Process

+#### Strategy Plane

+#### *Developer Stories*

+ - As the developer, I want to create a website so musicians can share their music with other musicians.

+ - As the developer, I want the website to be aesthetically pleasing to those who visit the website making good use of HTML, CSS and Bootstrap.

+ - As the developer, I want to website to function in the intended ways using Javascript/JQuery and Python.

+ - As the developer, I want everything shared to be stored in a back end data network, in this case I will be using MongoDB

+#### *Site Owner Stories*

+- As the site owner, I want users to have a positive experience so that the number of users grows continually.

+- As the site owner, I want to have a pleasant experience when I add, edit and delete items that I moderate as innapropriate or no longer necessary.

+#### *User Stories*

-This gis created so users can share music they have arranged or composed, sharing the audio and the sheet music.
+This is created so users can share music they have arranged or composed, sharing the audio and the sheet music.

 - As a user, I want to be able to share the sheet music I arrange or I compose